-It might take up to 24 hours to activate iMessage and FaceTime.
-If the issue continues after 24 hours, follow these steps:
+It can take up to 24 hours to activate iMessage and FaceTime.
+If the issue persists after 24 hours, follow these steps:

-- Make sure that your device has the latest version of iOS or iPadOS.
+- Make sure your device has the latest version of iOS or iPadOS.

-- If your iPhone is used with a carrier not found in the wireless carrier articles make sure you can send and receive international SMS.
+- If your iPhone uses a carrier that's not found in the wireless carrier articles make sure you can send and receive international SMS.

 - Contact Apple Support.

 You can also use your email address with iMessage and FaceTime.
 Sign in to your Apple ID account page and review all the email addresses you have on file, including the one you're trying to verify.
 If the email address is incorrect, you can update it.
 Then click Resend next to the email address you want to verify.

 If you can't sign in to iMessage or FaceTime on your Mac, see If you can't sign in to your iMessage account or FaceTime on your Mac.

 FaceTime is not available in all countries or regions.